terales/blackbird-docs/src/content/docs/apps/Slack.mdx

 ## Before setting up

 Before you can connect you need to make sure that you have a Slack account and you are part of a specific workspace.
+You need to be an Slack admin or have permission to connect external applications to your Slack channel.
+You can also [invite your Slack admin to Blackbird](https://docs.blackbird.io/concepts/nests/#users) in order for them to authorize the connection.

 ### Enable webhooks